-The Asian Pear Moscow Mule cocktail is tart and succulent.
+This Pear Moscow Mule cocktail made with pear vodka is tart and succulent.
 The ginger beer will warm you right up.
 Perfect for sipping all fall long, even for Thanksgiving!

 This post contains affiliate links.
 We may receive a small commission if you make a purchase through one of these links.
 Thank you for supporting Feast + West!

 While everyone else is freaking out about apple season, I’d like to take a second to give pears some props that they so desperately deserve.

 These soft, nutritious fruits have such a pleasant, comforting flavor.

 Pears often get overlooked in the produce aisle (especially by me!) but they make a wonderful addition to cocktails.

 Like apples, there are many types of pears in the produce aisle.

 Asian pears are crisp and firm like apples, but have the luscious, mild taste of a pear.
 Slightly sweet with a hint of sourness.

 I really don’t eat Asian pears enough when they’re in season, but I really should try harder because they are just so good!

 You guys must know by now that I love Moscow Mules.
 The bite of ginger and citrus goes well with so many types of alcohol.